lwam-ng/project1/README.md

 # Project 1

 ### Creating my blog with a static site generator
-* Using build.py python script
-* Using string interpolation and DRY functions
+* Using jinja and PyPI to implement jinja
+* Autodiscovering content files and building them
+* Adding functionality for generating new content files with args